compneuro-da/rsHRF/README.md

 * bandpass filter in the 0.01-0.08 Hz interval
 * despike

-These denoising steps are also provided in the code.
+(These denoising steps are also provided in the SPM plugin.)

 The input can be images (3D or 4D), mesh (2D), or directly matrices of [observation x voxels(vertices)].